forestma1014/FourPartWriter/README.md

 Four Part Writer

+Use Python 3.10 or 3.11.

+Run the following commands assuming pip and python are installed:

+1. pip3 install -r requirements.txt

-1. Run app.py
+1. python3 app.py

-2. Navigate to localhost:5000 in browser
+Then navigate to localhost:5000 in browser.